• Skip to main content

 Home » Bible Book Intros » Intro Notes for Gospel of Mark

-art of crucified Jesus by Stephen M Miller with Diego VMark is the go-to story of Jesus for visual readers with a short attention span.
+Mark is the go-to story of Jesus for visual readers with a short attention span.

 For example, Mark will tell the story of Jesus healing blind people.
-Then he’ll follow that up with stories that show how blind his disciples were, and absolutely unable to understand what Jesus was trying to say.
+Then he’ll follow that up with stories that show how blind his disciples were—and absolutely unable to understand what Jesus was trying to say.

 Mark tells the story of the adult Jesus—the Jesus that Peter knew.
 Mark apparently got most of his information from Peter, the lead disciple of Jesus.

-So Mark reports nothing about the birth and growing up years of Jesus, or his family tree.
+So Mark reports nothing about the birth and growing up years of Jesus or his family tree.

-Instead, Mark starts with the ministry of Jesus, and the set up provided by “John the Baptizer.”
+Instead, Mark starts with the ministry of Jesus and the setup provided by “John the Baptizer.”
 Mark didn’t call him John the Baptist.

 This Gospel is a fast-paced retelling of many miracles and teachings of Jesus.
 Imagine Mark sitting down with Peter and collecting the stories Peter told about Jesus.
 Mark likely gathered some stories from the sermons of Peter as well.